 Snover is a tiny town located in the state of Michigan.
 With a population of 330 people and just one neighborhood, Snover is the 616th largest community in Michigan.
-Much of the housing stock in Snover was built prior to World War II, making it one of the older and more historic towns in the country.
+Snover has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns, Snover isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Snover are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Snover is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Snover is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Snover who work in sales jobs (22.58%), teaching (19.35%), and office and administrative support (7.53%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Snover has relatively fewer families with younger children, and/or college students.
 Combined, this makes Snover a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.